ClemAntarctica/ClemAntarctica.github.io/_posts/2023-02-23-DEM-shadows.md

 desc: "Automatic computation of shadows over a landscape using QGIS and python (miniconda on Linux)"
 keywords: "Clement,Cherblanc,python,QGIS,shadows,science"
 categories: [HTML,Science,Tutorials,Python]
-tags: [science,tutorials,python]
+tags: [Science,Tutorials,Python]
 icon: icon-html
 ---

 In my research for my Master’s thesis, I had to generate the shadows of mountains over a landscape, not just hillshade but actually the projected shadow of mountains over valley bottoms, to get a little closer to the actual solar radiation hitting the ground.
 I needed to do this computation for each day of the year and multiple times a day.
 I also needed a high enough resolution because it was for scientific purposes, the higher resolution, the better results in theory.
 This post is a description of my method, such that it could be replicated.

-	* Generating the sun’s location;
+- Generating the sun’s location;
-	* QGIS shadow plugin;
+- QGIS shadow plugin;
-	* Automatization of the shadow computation.
+- Automatization of the shadow computation.

 # 1. Terrain properties and sun azimuth and altitude